rouralberto/iconpong/README.md

 Of course I’m more than willing to accept more issues and pull requests, so be welcomed to push some code!

 This fork started including the ignored pull requests from [@gray](https://github.com/gray) and [@nicpottier](https://github.com/nicpottier).

+## What the icon dots means
+The icon is meant to be a domino, between 1-9 representing the ping time.
+That tells you at a quick glance whether ping times are ~<100ms or ~300ms or ~700ms or something greater (in which case it shows an exclamation mark).